naiquevin/dupenukem/README.md

 For most use cases, relative symlinks are desirable.
 Hence the default behaviour (in case of implicit symlinks) is to use relative source paths.
-But absolute symlinks are also supported - the user just needs to explicitly mentioning the absolute source path, similar to the previous example:
+But absolute symlinks are also supported - the user just needs to explicitly specify the absolute source path, similar to the previous example:

 ``` text